 Website Crisis and opportunity

-If we had to pay for the amount of data downloaded every time we accessed a website, the internet would soon die out.
-In 2024, median page weights had risen to a whopping 2'500'000 bytes.
+If you had to pay for the amount of data downloaded every time you accessed a website, the internet would soon die out.
+By 2024, median page weights had risen to a whopping 2'500'000 bytes.

-The more it weighs the longer you wait and (according to Google) 53% of mobile users wait a maximum of 3 seconds before leaving.
+The more a page weighs the longer you wait and (according to Google) 53% of mobile users wait a maximum of 3 seconds before leaving.

 Let's start with images

 Images are compressed and delivered in optimal format for modern web browsers.
-For example, this image compresses from its original size of 1MB to about 20K.
+For example, this image compresses from the original 1MB JPEG to a 20K AVIF.

 While not perfect, it's perfectly acceptable for most viewers.